 Skip to Content

-The latest release of Java, Java 8 Update 25 (released Oct.
-14) is not compatible with our current version of Blackboard Collaborate.
-Java 7 Update 71 is the most recent version of Java 7 that can be used with Bb Collaborate.
+The latest release of Java, Java 8 (released Oct.
+2014) is not compatible with our current version of Blackboard Collaborate.
+Java 7 Update 75 is the most recent version of Java 7 that can be used with Bb Collaborate.

-Users that have installed Java 8 Update 25 will see a "Connection failed"or "Application Blocked by Java Security"error(s) display when attempting to join a session and/or watch a recording.
+Users that have installed Java 8 will see a "Connection failed"or "Application Blocked by Java Security" error(s) display when attempting to join a session and/or watch a recording.

 Blackboard Collaborate is a live web conferencing application that combines video, audio, chat, presentation and sharing tools to create a variety of live interactive meetings.